presciencelabs/tabitha-databases/README.md

 ### Database backups

 DB backups are handled via `wrangler` and stored in R2.
-See README in `./db_backup` for local dev

 #### Testing locally

-From within the `db_backup` dir:

-##### First time tasks
-1. `pnpm i`
-1. `cp .env.example .env` and populate the secret values
+`cp db_backup/.env.example .env` and populate with a valid token

-##### Normal dev

-`pnpm dev`

- Hit http://localhost:8787/cdn-cgi/handler/scheduled in a browser or separate terminal to run it.
+`bun run db_backup/index.ts`

 #### Deployment

-Commit and push, deployment will occur automatically
+Merging into `main` will automatically make the workflow available on its schedule.

 ## Local migrations